Avelanda/maplibre-native/docs/mdbook/src/platforms/android/android-documentation.md

 // --8<-- [end:fun]
 ````

-Next, you'll be able to reference that piece of code in Markdown like so:
+Next: you'll be able to reference that piece of code in Markdown, as in what follows below:

 ```
 --8<-- "example.kt:fun"